Simply connected space

-In topology, a topological space is called simply connected (or 1-connected, or 1-simply connected) if it is path-connected and every path between two points can be continuously transformed (intuitively for embedded spaces, staying within the space) into any other such path while preserving the two endpoints in question.
+In topology, a topological space is called simply connected (or 1-connected, or 1-simply connected) if it is path-connected and every path between two points can be continuously transformed into any other such path while preserving the two endpoints in question.
+Intuitively, this corresponds to a space that has no disjoint parts and no holes that go completely through it, because two paths going around different sides of such a hole cannot be continuously transformed into each other.
 The fundamental group of a topological space is an indicator of the failure for the space to be simply connected: a path-connected topological space is simply connected if and only if its fundamental group is trivial.

 Definition and equivalent formulations

 A topological space $X$ is called simply connected if it is path-connected and any loop in $X$ defined by $f : S^1 \to X$ can be contracted to a point: there exists a continuous map $F : D^2 \to X$ such that $F$ restricted to $S^1$ is $f.$ Here, $S^1$ and $D^2$ denotes the unit circle and closed unit disk in the Euclidean plane respectively.